voncod/Projeto-Git/README.eng-us.md

 - Gained experience resolving basic conflicts
 - Got familiar with the GitHub interface

+## Issues Encountered

+While using Git, I encountered the following error when trying to execute `git push`:

+> Updates were rejected because the remote contains work that you do not have locally...

+This issue happened because the GitHub repository already had a `README.md` file (created during the repository setup), but my local repository did not have that version synchronized.
+I created my own local `README.md` using `touch`, but when I tried to push it, Git blocked the operation to prevent overwriting the remote content.

+To fix this, I ran:

+`git pull origin main`
+`git push`

 ## Observations

 - This project contains fictional files used only for version control practice